 The lives of up to 60 million people in Guangzhou and Shenzhen, as well as surrounding areas, have been upended by the B.1.617.2 strain, also known as delta, which originated in India and the World Health Organization (WHO) warns could soon become the world’s dominant strain.
 The WHO recently described delta as the “fittest” of the viral strains.

 Guangzhou has logged at least 153 cases of the variant in the month since the first patient surfaced.
-The woman had not traveled beyond the city limits for 12 months and thus the source of her infection puzzled epidemiologists.
+The woman had not traveled beyond the city limits for the past 12 months and thus the source of her infection puzzled epidemiologists.

 Other than quarantine for close contacts in locked-down communities, persistent citywide mass testing and restrictions on gatherings are in place for Guangzhou residents, who must produce a clean medical slate 48 hours before they venture outside the city.